 Pitfall #1: Confusion about the Process

 At the beginning of the website redesign process, we hold a design and content consultation.
-One of the goals of this meeting is to find out, in depth, what you need and want out of your website.
+One of the goals of this meeting is to find out, in depth, about our client's ideal buyer persona, business goals, and conversion priorities.

 Pitfall #2: Not Prioritizing the Project

-We'll do everything we can to make the process easy for you, but it's important that we are able to contact you regularly with questions and updates, many of which require a response before we can move forward.
+No matter who is working on your website, they'll need to contact you regularly with questions and updates.
+Many times, these require a response before moving forward.
 If you know you won't have time yourself, designate a trusted member of your team to be the point person.
 If there's something that needs to come to your attention, they'll still be able to involve you.

 Pitfall #3: Content Delays